 Following the stretching and loosening up the tight muscle of the thumb, it is important to train the weaker muscles around the thumb to stabilize this joint.
 A thumb stabilization program is recommended which consists of 5 simple exercises that can be performed 4-5 times of day along with the thumb stretches.
 Sometimes the joint is too worn down to be fully stabilized by these other small muscles and a brace will need to be incorporated.
 There are many soft braces with extra thumb support that do well in giving the extra needed stabilization to this joint during the early stages of arthritis.
 For later stages that need more support, a custom-made thumb spica splint may be needed.

 Trigger Point Dry Needling

 Trigger point dry needling is the act of inserting a small needle into the tender trigger point of a muscle until it twitches and or releases.
 This gives us a more pliable and less painful muscle attached to the joint.
 This can rapidly speed up the recovery process.
 Trying to stretch small shortened and painful muscles can take some time but trigger point dry needling can greatly quicken this process by breaking up the trigger points in these muscles.
-I have found this to be effecting in decreasing the time of treatment by up to half the normal time and cut down severe pain in some case within a day or two.
+I have found this to be effective in decreasing the time of treatment by up to half the normal time and cut down severe pain in some cases within a day or two.

 If your hands are causing you pain, schedule your free Rapid Recovery Injury Assessment with Doug Rich, PT, CHT, at our Red Mountain clinic.
 He is a Certified Hand Therapist that can determine the best action to help relieve your hand pains.